menu-control

 Fissure persists among Senate Democrats over supplying Israel with offensive weapons.

-The US Senate overwhelmingly blocked resolutions on Wednesday night which would have halted the sale of certain offensive arms to Israel, with lawmakers voting 79-18.
-One Senator responded present.
+NEW YORK – The US Senate overwhelmingly blocked resolutions that would have halted the sale of certain offensive arms to Israel, with lawmakers voting 79-18.

-The senators who voted against the resolutions are Dick Durbin; Bernie Sanders; Tim Kaine; Chris Van Hollen; Jeff Merkley; Peter Welch; Jon Ossoff; Raphael Warnock; Chris Murphy; Tina Smith; Jeanne Shaheen; Martin Heinrich; Elizabeth Warren; Mazie Hirono; Brian Schatz; Ed Markey; Angus King and Ben Ray Lujan.
+The senators who voted against the resolutions are Dick Durbin; Bernie Sanders; Tim Kaine; Chris Van Hollen; Jeff Merkley; Peter Welch; Jon Ossoff; Raphael Warnock; Chris Murphy; Tina Smith; Jeanne Shaheen; Martin Heinrich; Elizabeth Warren; Mazie Hirono; Brian Schatz; Ed Markey; Angus King, and Ben Ray Lujan, all Democrats or Independents.

-The legislation, brought forward by Sen. Bernie Sanders, sought to prevent the sale of tank munitions, mortar munitions and JDAM systems.
+The legislation, brought forward by Sen. Bernie Sanders (I-VT), sought to prevent the sale of tank munitions, mortar munitions, and joint direct attack munition systems.

 Advertisement

-Sanders said the law is clear that US weapons cannot be provided to countries who violate internationally recognized human rights or block us humanitarian aid.
+Sanders said the law is clear that US weapons cannot be provided to countries that violate internationally recognized human rights or block humanitarian aid.

 U.S. Senator Bernie Sanders (I-VT) arrives to a press conference regarding legislation that would block offensive U.S. weapons sales to Israel, at the U.S. Capitol in Washington, U.S., November 19, 2024. (credit: REUTERS/ELIZABETH FRANTZ)